Origins of the role of High Sheriff

 What We Do

-The High Sheriff of Greater London is His Majesty the King’s representative for the judiciary in Greater London.
+The High Sheriff of Greater London is His Majesty the King’s representative for law and order in Greater London.
 The role is independent, voluntary and non-political.
-Each High Sheriff of Greater London serves for a one year term and is supported by an Under Sheriff, appointed by each High Sheriff.
+Each High Sheriff of Greater London serves for a one year term and appoints an Under Sheriff, to assist them.

 Supporting, encouraging and celebrating the work of the judiciary, the courts and the wider justice system is at the heart of the role.
-This includes the work of the Metropolitan Police, London prisons, the London probation service, HM Inspectors of Prisons, Constabulary, Fire and Rescue, the Deputy Mayor for Policing and Crime and the charitable and voluntary sector; much of whose work both supports and underpins the justice system, especially prisoner rehabilitation, victim and witness support.
+This includes the work of the Metropolitan Police, London prisons, the London probation service, HM Inspectors of Prisons, Constabulary, Fire and Rescue, the Deputy Mayor for Policing and Crime and the charitable and voluntary sector; much of whose work underpins the justice system, especially prisoner rehabilitation, and both victim and witness support.

-Traditionally the work we do has been more focussed on the criminal justice system and those that are engaged in it.
-However the role is broader and encompasses the work of other courts, including the High Court civil work, family, county and coroners’ courts and tribunals, such as the immigration tribunals.
+Traditionally the work has been more focused on the criminal justice system and those that are engaged in it.
+However the role is broader and encompasses the work of all courts, including High Court civil work, Crown Courts, family, Magistrates, county, district and coroners’ courts and tribunals, such as the immigration tribunals.

-The High Sheriff is active in its support for the work of volunteers.
-Charitable organisations and volunteers play a significant role in providing support to our communities in Greater London.
+The High Sheriff is active in their support for the work of volunteers.
+Charitable organisations and volunteers (particularly those involved in law and order) play a significant role in providing help to our communities in Greater London.

 The office operates without any financial or administrative support, other than any support paid for by the High Sheriff.